-Gilligan and the Continentals have earned a spot in the NESCAC championship quarterfinals in their first two years in the conference.
+Gilligan and the Continentals earned a spot in the NESCAC championship quarterfinals in their first two years in the conference.
 Hamilton advanced to the second round of the 2010 NCAA Championship after a 1-0 win against Virginia Wesleyan University in the first round.
 Hamilton's final overall record was 10-4-3, including 6-0-1 at home.
 The Continentals tied for third in the league and played in the league championship semifinals.
 In 2009, Hamilton made its third appearance in the league final -- all with Gilligan.

 Gilligan guided the program to unprecedented success in 2007.
 The Continentals advanced to the NCAA quarterfinals for the first time, set program records for wins (16) and goals (55) in a season and finished the year ranked first in Division III with a team save percentage of .917.
 Hamilton completed its first unbeaten regular season (13-0-1) and earned a share of the league's regular season title.
-After the Continentals finished with a 16-2-2 record, they landed at No. 7 in the final Top 25 coaches poll, which was the highest ranking in program history.
+After the Continentals finished with a 16-2-2 record, they landed at No. 7 in the final Top 25 coaches poll, which is the highest ranking in program history.

 Gilligan guided Hamilton to a 15-2-1 record in 2004.
 The Continentals captured their first league regular season and postseason championships, and earned their first NCAA championship appearance and tournament victory.
-The Continentals also made their first-ever appearance in the national rankings, and climbed as high as a tie for No. 8.
+The Continentals also made their first-ever appearance in the national rankings and climbed as high as a tie for No. 8.

-Gilligan has coached two All-Americans (Jen Munoz '04 in 2003 and Megan Brousseau '08 in 2007), and 12 players to a total of 17 all-region honors, including Alex Rimmer '13 in 2012.
-Rimmer and Meg Alexander '15 made the NESCAC all-conference team last year.
+Gilligan has coached two All-Americans (Jen Munoz '04 in 2003 and Megan Brousseau '08 in 2007) and 12 players to a total of 17 all-region honors, including Alex Rimmer '13 in 2012.
+Rimmer and Meg Alexander '15 made the 2012 NESCAC All-Conference Team.

 Prior to arriving at Hamilton, Gilligan was an assistant coach at the University of Minnesota for two seasons.
 She was the head coach at Middle Tennessee State University from 1996 to 2000.
-Gilligan's overall record at Hamilton and MTSU is 135-88-27.
+Gilligan's overall record at Hamilton and MTSU is 140-94-30.
 Her collegiate coaching career began as an assistant at East Carolina University in 1994.
 She was also involved in coaching the Olympic Development Program in Minnesota, Tennessee and North Carolina.

-Waterville was Class C-2 Section III co-champions in 2010 and Class C runner-up in 2007.
+Waterville was Class C-2 Section III co-champions in 2010 and Class C section runner-up in 2007.
 Alcott was honored as the 2007 Utica Observer-Dispatch Coach of the Year, and two of her players were selected to the Mohawk Valley all-star team.

 Alcott brings more than 25 years of coaching expertise to Hamilton.
 During her tenure at Waterville, she served on the track & field, basketball and softball staffs.
 Alcott has also been a track & field assistant at Colgate University and Utica College.

 Sinead McSharry is in her second year with the Hamilton College women's soccer coaching staff.
-McSharry spent 2012 as assistant coach and recruiting coordinator at Husson College, where she helped the Eagles to the North Athletic Conference semifinals.
+McSharry spent 2012 as assistant coach and recruiting coordinator at Husson College where she helped the Eagles to the North Athletic Conference semifinals.
 Her experience also includes coaching positions with Seacoast United Blackbear, Manchester United Soccer Schools and Millwall FC.

 McSharry earned her bachelor's degree from London's University of Greenwich and went on to receive postgraduate certificates of education from Greenwich and the University of Gloucestshire.
-She earned a master's degree from Smith College, where she spent two years as a teaching fellow.
+She earned a master's degree from Smith College where she spent two years as a teaching fellow.
 She owns a UEFA B coaching certification and an FA Level Two goalkeeping certification.